YuryKabernik/yurykabernik.github.io/_posts/2025-10-25-lean-waterfall-agile-comparison.md

 4. **"Do it twice"**: Build a pilot/prototype/simulation to validate architecture, technology choices, throughput/latency, and critical algorithms before committing to a full‑scale build.
 Today, we would call it a proof of concept implementing the primary features and key selling points as a prototype first and cancel the project if it doesn’t find an audience.
 This saves resources by avoiding projects that are unrealistic or not actually valuable to customers.

-5. **Plan and control testing end-to-end**: Independent test specialists, requirements-to-test traceability, logic-path/coverage goals, integration sequencing, realistic test data and environments, formal readiness/exit reviews.
+5. **Plan, control, and monitor testing**: Start involving testing early, ideally by planning the test process alongside the design phase.
+Such an approach helps to ensure that every logic path in the software is tested at least once by specialists who could do it properly.
+Organizing autonomous test groups may help in defining whether the documentation is prepared well enough to follow and to properly test the working software against the collected requirements.

-6. **Customer involvement at gates**: Formal reviews (requirements, design, prototype demo, acceptance) to lock decisions, reduce ambiguity, and control scope with recorded approvals.
+6. **Involve the customer**: Make sure the customer is involved in the process at every key phase.
+The involvement can be formalized through a series of formal reviews during the design stage and requirements gathering, as well as prototype demos and the final acceptance review.
+This is intended to reduce ambiguity, avoid misunderstandings in requirements, and control scope with recorded approvals.

 ### Strengths and Benefits

 Based on the improvement suggestions by the author of the original paper, the Waterfall methodology offers several key advantages:

 - **Separate Responsibility**: Clear separation of responsibilities into stages makes it easier to follow the process.
 Separate departments can focus on their responsibilities and provide detailed feedback on work done by preceding stages.
+This way, developers can provide detailed feedback on design decisions, and quality assurance can challenge the software implementation against detailed requirements.

 - **Iterative Feedback**: Each stage provides feedback on the outcome of the previous stage, allowing multiple teams to collaborate effectively, receive early feedback, and address issues at earlier stages.